 Ireland's food board's very own recipe for a delicious Irish version of the comfort food bangers and mash.

-Bord Bia, Ireland's food board, has published this delicious sausage with caramelized onions and wholegrain mustard mash recipe just in time for St. Patrick's Day.
+Bord Bia, Ireland's food board, has published this delicious sausage with caramelized onions and wholegrain mustard mash recipe.

 The food board suggests that you "use your favorite flavored sausages."
 They also suggest that "when the sun shines you can cook them on the barbecue."